chregu/vendure-ssl-localhost/README.md

 # Local https with vendure.io and traefik

-Sometimes you need an SSL secured connection for developing stuff locally.
+Sometimes you need an SSL secured connection for developing stuff locally with [vendure.io](https://vendure.io).
 For example for OpenID Connect or SAML logins or some payment providers.

 We did this with traefik and docker-compose.